 The final step in the “landmarking” process for the Theodora building took place in 2015 with approval by City Council.
 Historic landmarking of the Theodora building allowed the addition of new buildings on the south end of the property.

 Landmarking does not restrict the naming of a building.
 As the Theodora has undergone remodelling into a “regular” apartment building, the new owners decided to rename it The MOD.
-Apartments began to be occupied as of the summer 2016 in the completed portions of the building, while the additional, new building at the southern end of the property was still being completed.
+Apartments began to be occupied as of the summer of 2016 in the completed portions of the building, while the additional, new building at the southern end of the property were still being completed.